continuous-symmetry-measure/proteincsm/python/README.md

-For programming questions, bug reports, and feature requests, contact The Research Software Company at contact@chelem.co.il or via the contact form at the chelem website (chelem.co.il)
+For programming questions, bug reports, and feature requests, contact The Research Software Company at contact@chelem.co.il or via the contact form at www.chelem.co.il

 ## License